 Specifically, the Committee recommends the following changes to the Committee title and purpose statements:

-Non-Tenure Track Committee
+Career-Track Committee

-Non-Tenure Track (NTT) Standing Committee consists of Nine (9) Career-track Non-Tenure Track (NTT) General Faculty members (as currently defined by NTT Faculty Position Policy 2-0903) and three (3) Faculty Council members.
-To be eligible to serve as a member of the NTT Standing Committee, nominated NTT faculty members must have been employed in a full-time capacity for at least three consecutive years at Oklahoma State University.
+Career-Track (CT) Standing Committee consists of Nine (9) Career-track (CT) General Faculty members (as defined by the most recent Career-Track Faculty Position Policy 2-0903) and three (3) Faculty Council members.
+To be eligible to serve as a member of the Career-Track Standing Committee, nominated Career-Track faculty members must have been employed in a full-time capacity for at least three consecutive years at Oklahoma State University.
 Members may be selected from the OSU-Stillwater or OSU-Tulsa campuses.
 The distribution of members should strive to be representative of all units and should reflect a diversity of roles and length of service.
-This committee shall provide regular and consistent representation of NTT issues to Faculty Council and University administration.
+This committee shall provide regular and consistent representation of Career-Track issues to Faculty Council and University administration.
 Additional Charges for the Committee include:

-(1) Provide a clear definition for “Career-track” NTT Faculty by amending all relevant university policies;
+(1) Provide a clear definition for Career-Track Faculty by amending all relevant university policies;

-(2) Revise the Charter and Bylaws to include Career-track NTT Faculty as members of the General Faculty (i.e., Voting Members);
+(2) Revise the Charter and Bylaws to include Career-Track Faculty as members of the General Faculty (i.e., Voting Members);

-(3) Discuss the role of Career-track NTT Faculty as Faculty Council Representatives;
+(3) Discuss the role of Career-Track Faculty as Faculty Council Representatives;

-(4) Review and propose revisions to policies governing NTT titles, appointments, promotion, and voting rights;
+(4) Review and propose revisions to policies governing Career-Track titles, appointments, promotion, and voting rights;

-(5) Provide recommendations for consistency related to policies and procedures governing titles, appointments, and promotion of Career-track NTT Faculty;
+(5) Provide recommendations for consistency related to policies and procedures governing titles, appointments, and promotion of Career-Track Faculty;

 (6) Work in consultation with the Faculty Committee as appropriate.